 A coarse yet charismatic character, Beecham began to manufacture pills from 1847.
 Beecham’s Pills, comprised of aloes, ginger and soap, had a mild laxative effect.
 The pills were more palatable than the traditional home remedies of the day, such as rhubarb and Epsom salts.

 Beecham relocated to the booming mill towns of the North West of England.
 He sold his pills from a market stall in Wigan, Lancashire.
-He relocated to nearby St Helens in 1859.
-Until the late 1870s the business was run by the family and a small number of employees.
+He relocated to nearby St Helens from 1859.

 250 million pills were sold in 1890, a quarter of all factory-made pills in Britain.

-A factory was established in New York in 1890.
+A factory was leased in Brooklyn, New York in order to manufacture Beecham pills for the American market from 1890.

 The Veno Drug Company of Manchester, a manufacturer of cough syrup, was acquired in 1928.

 Beecham’s Pills was incorporated as a public company in 1928.

 Yeast-Vite, including Holloway’s Pills, was acquired in 1931.

 1938 saw three major acquisitions: Macleans, a toothpaste manufacturer was purchased for over £2 million; Lucozade, a medicinal drink, was acquired for around £10,000, and Eno Proprietaries, best known for its Fruit Salts product, was acquired.
 Eno provided Beecham with an international distribution network.

 County Perfumery, the manufacturer of Brylcreem, was acquired for £600,000 in 1939.